 Reviews not only help to build a trust factor but also leads to a quicker decision about the purchase.
 This, in turn, reduces the number of cart abandonment for your website.

 There are a lot of third-party platforms and blogs which are completely focused on reviews only.
 These websites allow authenticated reviews only to be published on their websites.
 Websites like G2Crowd, Capterra offers platforms to collect review from customers.
 A good review from customers on these websites creates trust among customers.

 *Recently PushEngage has been named top performer under proactive notification software by G2Crowd

 You can easily solve this by offering a very easy return policy depending upon the product categories.
 Every industry is different and is the return policy.
-You can offer Money Back Guarantee and No Question Asked Return Policy.
-Keep 30 days of return policy.
+You can offer Money-Back Guarantee and No Question Asked Return Policy.
+Keep 30 days of the return policy.
 A good return policy brings confidence among the people to order a product from your website.
 You can check out your competitors as well to see what return policy they are offering under a similar category.
-One of the best examples would be Amazon Return Policy.
+One of the best examples would be the Amazon Return Policy.
 They have an easy and detailed return policy for each category.

 Before ordering people would like to know when they will be receiving the product.
 Don’t overpromise about the delivery time.
 It’s always good to under promise and under deliver.
 This will surely increase the customer’s satisfaction.

 You can create a separate page detailing about the Shipping and Delivery.
 Mention all the different shipping types and time to deliver.
 Also, clearly mention the approximate delivery time on the product page and checkout page.
-This will reduce the last minute surprise for the customer.
+This will reduce the last-minute surprise for the customer.
 They will know the delivery schedule before making the purchase.
 This will lead to less cart abandonment and more conversion.